mrsimonsen/SimoGrader/Example Assignments/Unit01-basics/P01paint_estimator.py/README.md

 ## Steps
 1. Prompt the user to input a wall's height and width.
 These will not always be whole numbers so store them appropriately.
 2. Calculate and output the wall's area.
-3. Calculate and output the number of gallons needed to pain the wall.
+3. Calculate and output the number of gallons needed to paint the wall.
 Assume that a gallon of paint covers 350 square feet.
-4. Calculate and output the number of 1 gallon pain cans needed to pain the wall.
+4. Calculate and output the number of 1 gallon paint cans needed to paint the wall.
 Hint: use the imported math function to round up to the nearest gallon.

 The output of the program should look like the following:
 ```